TinyTapeout/tinytapeout-06/projects/tt_um_toivoh_retro_console/docs/info.md

 The sprite x coordinate value starts at 128 at the left side of the screen, and increases to the right.
 The sprite y cooridnate value starts at 255 at the bottom of the screen and decreases going upward.

+#### Limitations
+Testing has shown that can be hard to get the PPU to reliably show more than 7 sprites on the same scan line.
+Additionally, if more than 4 sprites are placed in sequence on the same scan line in the sorted list, they might not all show up.
+If that happens try adding some entries in the sorted list between the sprites, that don't show up on the same scan line (or at all).

 ### Copper
 The Copper executes simple instructions, which can